mimomimoto/colormkdir/README.md

 ```
 brew install mimomimoto/tap/colormkdir
 ```
-`colormkdir` use python3 and you should install some libraries.
+`colormkdir` use python3 and you need to install some libraries.

 ```
 pip install pyobjc pillow glob2